Tokyo: Top 10 Things To Do

 Gallery of Horyu-Ji Treasures

-This modernist building houses case upon case of Buddhas.
+The Gallery of Horyu-Ji Treasures is in a modernist building, which houses case upon case of Buddhas.

 Gallery of Horyu-Ji Treasures